koulakis/CarND-Advanced-Lane-Lines/writeup.md

 Here is a description of each of the `pipeline_components`:
 - `distortion_corrector`: Corrects image distortion using the camera calibration tools of openCV.
 The `fit` method of the transformer accepts a list of chessboard images used to fit the calibration parameters.
 During the transform step, the image distortion is undone.
 - `image_thresholder`: Accepts a function which describes a way of thresholding images and then applies it during the transform step.
 It also contains common building blocks for the thresholding function as static methods.
-- `perspective_transformer`: Converts the image to an bird eye view by mapping the edges of a trapezoid to the edges of a rectangle.
-The component takes the flag `inverse` which defines the inverse transform (used mainly for visual testing).
+- `perspective_transformer`: Converts the image to bird eye view by mapping the edges of a trapezoid to the edges of a rectangle.
+The component takes the flag `inverse` which defines the inverse transform (used for visual testing and to map the detected lanes back to the street on the final step).
 - `lane_approximator`: This is the largest transformer as it isolates the lanes from the preprocessed image.
 It uses two types of approximation, one via the `LanePixelsFinder` which isolates the lanes using consecutive windows and the `LanePixelsFinderFromPolynomial` which assumes that a polynomial has already been fitted and the lane is isolated using a margin around the curve defined by the polynomial.
 - `lane_information_extractor`: This component enriches the lane information with its curvature and the distance of the car from the middle of the lanes.
 - `lane_annotator`: This final component uses the information extracted from the image to annotate it with the area around the two lanes and the curvature and position information.